-Also, renewable investors face uncertainty at multiple points, such as when there is no specific renewable policy, as well as after policy incentives are designed and implemented.
-The pre-implementation uncertainties include such factors as not knowing if, when, or what type of policy will be implemented to incentivize renewables.
+Also, investors in renewables face uncertainty where there is no specific renewable policy, as well as after policy incentives are designed and implemented.
+The pre-implementation uncertainties are factors such as not knowing if, when, or what type of policy will be implemented to incentivize renewables.
 The post-implementation uncertainties are related to the stability, transparency, trust and insurance for long-term support.

-Rigidities in the electricity sector's structure and the lack of coordination among the various institutions participating in the power sector are the main reasons for the lack of private sector involvement and the slow development and deployment of renewable energy technologies.
+Rigidities in the electricity sector's structure and a lack of coordination among the various institutions participating in the power sector are the main reasons for the lack of private sector involvement and the slow development and deployment of renewable energy technologies.